wp-plugins/wp-toolbar-removal/readme.txt

 Without a doubt things will continue to change, and it’ll be fun watching as WordPress continues to evolve, ToolBar and all :)
 == Screenshots ==
-dashboard with wp toolbar removal is faster and user friendly and personal options is not needed if toolbar or admin bar is disadled and removed !
 1. "Old" Admin Bar: bigger, clunkier, and redundant ...
 2. "New" ToolBar: smaller, simpler, but redundant ...
 3. "Old" Admin Bar Personal Options: full control ...